-The process of compiling the test cases in each CWE entry's directory is automated by running the Python script named "run\analysis\example\tool.py".
+In order to automate the process of compiling the individual test cases in each CWE entry's directory, the Python script named "run_analysis_example_tool.py" can be executed.
 This script will go to each CWE entry directory and run "ant" to compile those test cases.
 This script can also be used as the basis for a script to automate performing analysis on the test cases for each CWE entry.
 The comments in the script provide an example of how this can be accomplished.